Fiona Broome's book, The Ghosts of Salem, Massachusetts, has met with delays. Her Salem research began

 and neighboring haunted locations throughout Boston's North Shore.

-energy line she's called "the Judges' Line" in Salem, along which most of Salem's haunts occur.
+she's called "the Judges' Line" in Salem, along which most of Salem's

-The articles featured below represent a small portion of Fiona's unique research that will appear in her upcoming books.
+The articles featured below represent a small portion of Fiona's unique research.